First around the world

 Who was the first person to travel all the way around the world?
 Most people would probably answer, “Ferdinand Magellan” – and they would be partly correct.
 However, ask almost any Filipinos about Magellan and they could tell you that he died in the Philippines fighting Chief Lapulapu.

-It was 489 years ago this month that Magellan happened to sail into Philippine waters.
+It was exactly 500 years ago today, March 16, 1521, when Magellan happened to sail into Philippine waters in sight of the island of Samar.
 He didn’t survive his expedition but eventually 18 members of his original crew of about 260 made it all the way back to Spain and, in so doing, completed a three-year voyage that took them all the way around the world.

 However, one member of the crew might have accomplished this feat even before the voyage was finished.
 Some historians have speculated that Magellan’s Malay interpreter, known as Enrique de Malacca, was the first person to travel all the way around the earth – and some have even claimed that Enrique was a Filipino.